 NCGS §14-159.4 – Injuring Property to Obtain Nonferrous Metals: If you unlawfully and intentionally mutilate, deface, or damage personal or real property, including any fixtures, to obtain nonferrous metals, you can be charged with Class 1 misdemeanor or higher felony depending on the value of the damage.
 If your actions cause someone serious injuries, you face a Class A1 misdemeanor or Class F felony.

 While these are just a few of North Carolina’s many property crimes, there also are several other statutes related to trespassing on others’ property, arson, and interfering with water, natural gas, electricity, and telephone systems.
-If you are accused of any property crime in Charlotte, call the criminal defense firm of Randall & Stump, PLLC right away.
+If you are accused of any property crime in Charlotte, call the criminal defense firm of Randall & Stump, Criminal Defense Attorneys right away.

 Criminal Penalties for Injury to Property